 Gardening is an enjoyable activity for adults but it’s often a bit of a mystery to the kids.
 While they may see grownups busily going about their business with a trowel in hand, or covered in soil when re-entering the home, what exactly is going on remains unclear to them.
-For parents, it’s a perfect teaching opportunity for their children.
+For parents, gardening is a perfect teaching opportunity for their children even when it comes to growing food.
 But how exactly do you as a parent tear them away from their mobile games and get them interested in gardening?
 Here are some ideas to get the kids involved in growing food and gardening for the first time.

 Stoke a Kid’s Fascination with Living Things